harshalghayal/drone_security_analyst/README.md

 Dear Flytbase Team, As I was not able to submit documentation in time.
-I will add links to the documententation here:
+I have added documententation content here:
 <Link1>
 <Link2>

-# Drone Security Analyst System
+# Drone Security Analyst Systems

 A comprehensive drone-based security monitoring and analysis system that uses computer vision and AI to detect security events from aerial footage.